willkrakow/country_lookup/README.md

 # Finding registrar country from a URL

 ## Setup
 First, create an account at [IPInfo](https://ipinfo.io).
-Add you API access token to the `.env` file.
+Add your API access token to the `.env` file.

 Paste your list of contacts into the `input.csv` file.
 The following columns are available (feel free to add or remove as you wish, but you may need to edit the `main.py` script).